aptos-labs/aptos-core/developer-docs-site/docs/concepts/base-gas.md

 | Per-byte create | 0.1    |
 | Per-byte write  | 0.02   |

-Here, the most expensive per-item operation by far is creating a new item (via either `move_to<T>()` or adding to a table), which costs 5 times as much as overwriting an old item, and 25 times as much as reading an old item.
+Here, the most expensive per-item operation by far is creating a new item (via either `move_to<T>()` or adding to a table), which costs five times as much as overwriting an old item and 25 times as much as reading an old item.
 The same ratios apply among per-byte costs, with the effect that per-item costs are 2000 times higher than per-byte costs.

 In the absence of a legitimate economic incentive to deallocate from global storage (via either `move_from<T>()` or by removing from a table), this means that the most effective strategy for minimizing gas costs involves:

-1. Minimizing per-item creations,
+1. Minimizing per-item creations
-2. Tracking unused items and overwriting them, rather than creating new items, when possible,
+2. Tracking unused items and overwriting them, rather than creating new items, when possible
-3. Containing per-item writes to as few items as possible,
+3. Containing per-item writes to as few items as possible
-4. Reading, rather than writing, whenever possible, and
+4. Reading, rather than writing, whenever possible
-5. Minimizing the number of bytes in any given operation, noting that per-item costs far outweigh optimizations at the per-byte level.
+5. Minimizing the number of bytes in any given operation, noting that per-item costs far outweigh optimizations at the per-byte level

 ### Instruction gas